-Selling more retail is one of the fastest ways to boost your profits, so here are 3 ways to become an expert in retail sales.
+Selling more retail is one of the fastest ways to boost your profits so here are three ways to become an expert in retail sales in the hair and beauty industry.

 1. Know what you’re selling

 You may not have been trained in sales, but by providing your clients with expert product advice you’ll find your retail sales will naturally increase.

 Be the expert

 Knowing the ins and outs of the products you use and sell will dramatically increase your confidence in recommending them.
 There are many products available, so focus on learning more about a couple of products each week.
 Trying them can help the learning process too.

 Preparing answers to commonly asked questions or typical objections can help grow your retail sales.
 For example, when recommending a face mask or shampoo, you may get the answer “I get mine from the supermarket”.
 Don’t take this as a no, instead provide the client with some useful information on how the products differ and why your recommended product might suit them better, like “The brand we stock here has a couple of benefits that are better than many alternatives”